lknelson/text-analysis-2016/README.md

 ##Requirements

 This workship will be taught in the open source programming language Python.
-Participants should install [anaconda for Python 3.5](https://www.continuum.io/downloads]) on their laptops prior to the first class.
+Participants should install [Anaconda for Python 3.5](https://www.continuum.io/downloads]) on their laptops prior to the first class.

 ##Suggested Reading
 1. Ted Underwood.
 [Seven ways humanists are using computers to understand text](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/)